 After lip and/or palate surgery, routine clinic visits will ensure that the child is doing well with both eating and speech.
 As children enter into kindergarten, it is not uncommon to “touch up” their lip repair to reduce any unnecessary attention from other children.
 The patient will also have comprehensive speech evaluations to ensure the palate is working properly.

-See the cleft palate guideline (PDF, 308 KB) for suggested timing of procedures.
+See the cleft palate guideline (link below) for suggested timing of procedures.